The full length of Little Crystal Creek - Paluma Township to Base of Paluma Range

 Time - 6-12 hours one way

-Difficulty - Medium to difficult; Off-track bushwalk.
-Rock hopping and rock scrambling.
+Difficulty - 5, difficult; off-track bushwalk, rock hopping, and rock scrambling.

 The crystal clear waters and pristine waterfalls of this freshwater creek are ideal for a refreshing swim.
 The mountain water cascades under a picturesque heritage-listed stone arch bridge built in the 1930s depression.
 It's bridge is a popular place amongst the Townsville locals on the weekend; just watch out for those the wet, slippery rocks covered in moss and lichen.

 A few locals have rock scrambled their way up Little Crystal Creek to the upper waterfalls but not many people have seen the full length of the creek.
 This hike will take you from Paluma village along the PRB Track down Little Crystal Creek past the heritage-listed bridge to where the creek entres Big Crystal near the Bruce Highway.
 You can also break it up into two trips starting at the bridge and climb up to Paluma village or rock hop down to the base of the range.
 Note: Car shuttle required.

 How to get there